How To Ship Freight To & From Canada

 The Commerce of Freight between the U.S. and Canada

-The United States and Canada have long been active trading partners, with annual trade totaling over $535 billion.
-This figure accounts for over 17 percent of all U.S. global trade, and the majority of freight transported between the two North American countries is shipped via ground carriers.
+The United States and Canada have long been active trading partners.
+Estimates reveal annual trade totaling over $535 billion.
+This figure accounts for over 17 percent of all U.S. global trade.
+Importantly, the majority of freight transported is shipped via ground carriers.
 Shipping freight to and from Canada can be relatively easy with the help of an experienced professional carrier.
-The best transport carriers for cross-border shipping have well-trained account executives to manage all client accounts, assisting customers with arrangement and handling of each freight cargo shipment and freight quote Canada.

 Shipping freight from the U.S. to Canada